Overview

 You will modify a SKU in app 002’s Bicep template and use infracost diff to see the cost impact.

-Run infracost diff to compare the cost of the modified template against the baseline:
+infracost diffto compare the cost of the modified template against the baseline:infracost diff --path finops-demo-app-002/infra/ --compare-to reports/infracost.json - Review the diff output.
+It shows:

 The diff should show a significant cost reduction from downgrading P3v3 to B1 — this demonstrates why right-sizing matters for FinOps governance.